tc39/proposal-decimal/README.md

 **Amount carries a value's precision and unit.**

 Amount wraps a numeric value with its measurement context (significant or fraction digits), as well as, optionally, a unit (including a currency).
 Amount deliberately does *not* perform arithmetic (at most, it does rounding after a certain number of digits).
 Conversely, Decimal deliberately does not track display precision and has no concept of units.
-Decimal does not expose trailing zeroes (so `1.20` and `1.2` are equal), which is exactly the information Amount preserves.
 Decimal values can be rendered in a locale-sensitive way with `toLocaleString`.
 Amount is what adds the precision and unit/currency data, and it can take a Decimal to do so.

 | Concern | Owner |
 |---|---|